-The land of mountains and temples is threatened by metal mining.
 Armenia offers enormous mineral wealth, the mining of which has been gaining momentum in recent years.
-Unfortunately, heavy industry based on non-ferrous metals carries great risks for the environment and the health of the local population.
+Unfortunately, heavy industry based on non-ferrous metals poses major environmental and population health risks.

-Problems can arise in the vicinity of mines due to the common use of toxic chemicals, which - as well as waste - run the risk of leakage into the surrounding soil or water after mining.
-Unfortunately, around the world, we are facing industry's reluctance to invest in security and protection processes.
-Our common task is therefore to monitor the situation and enforce the protection of the environment and the population.
+Problems can arise in the vicinity of mines due to the common use of toxic chemicals.
+These substances and the waste resulting from mining run the risk of leaking into the surrounding soil or water.
+Unfortunately, the industry is reluctant to invest in security and protection processes worldwide.
+Our task is, therefore, to map the risks and enforce the protection of the environment and the population.

-In the past, specifically in 2010-2011, we have decided to help local civic associations get rid of the environmental burden of toxic substances - pesticides such as DDT, lindane and others.
-In 2018, we teamed up with local Armenian Women for Health and Healthy Environment and EcoLur to help local farmers establish sustainable pesticide-free farming in the Ararat and Armavir Marz.
-At the same time, in cooperation with Czech chemists, we mapped old ecological burdens and the results of monitoring contributed to better protection against the release of toxic substances into the environment.
+Between 2010 and 2011, we helped local civil associations in Armenia to eliminate the environmental burden of toxic substances, such as pesticides like DDT, lindane, and others.
+In 2009, we teamed up with the local organization Armenian Women for Health and Healthy Environment to help local farmers in the cities of Ararat and Armavir to farm sustainably without pesticides.
+At the same time, we mapped old environmental contamination sites with Czech chemists, and the monitoring results contributed to better protection against toxic spills into the environment.